Hogs

 While the A-10s were being heavily used, media interest in the plane's exploits were somewhat hampered by the lack of "wiz-bang" imagery provided from its sensors.
 Gun camera footage of the 30mm. cannon proved difficult for the untrained eye to ascertain, and the video on the AGM-65 Maverick wasn't the optimum weapon for making videos that NATO wanted to show to the world's media, since its video feed to the launching aircraft often ended when the missile was launched.

-U.S. Air Force ground crew prepare to attach a AGM-65 Maverick
+U.S. Air Force ground crew prepare

-missile to the wing of an A-10 Thunderbolt II at Gioia del Colle, Italy, for
+missile to the wing of an A-10 Thunderbolt II at Gioia del Colle,

 a NATO Operation Allied Force mission on April 12, 1999.